 Do you have a variable annuity and are you looking for alternatives to it?
 Not sure about what other options might make sense for your situation?

-Many people buy annuities for different retirement goals, but variable annuities tend to be bought more than other types of annuities.
-However, this is likely to change in the near future.
+Many people buy annuities for different retirement goals, but variable annuities are often bought more than other types of annuities.
+However, this might well change in the near future.
 What is driving this shift is that people are on the lookout for alternatives to variable annuities.